esdoc/esdoc/doc/src/documents/tutorial.html.md

 If you want to display documentation coverage badge, use badge of [ESDoc Hosting Service](https://doc.esdoc.org/-/faq.html).

-## Generate Document From Test Code
+## Integrate Test Codes
-ESDoc can generate document from test code.
+ESDoc can integrate test codes into documentation.
 (Now, support only [Mocha](http://mochajs.org/))

 Write test code.